-REBECCA WISHART

-Qualifications: Bachelor of commerce (Accounting), CPA completed 2009,

-UNSW SMSF Specialisation

-Experience & Expertise: Been working in the accounting industry since graduating in 2004.
+REBECCA WISHART Title: Director - Company Secretary Qualifications: Bachelor of commerce (Accounting), CPA completed 2009, UNSW SMSF Specialisation Experience & Expertise: Been working in the accounting industry since graduating in 2004.
 From 2007 to now have solely worked in the self managed superfund sector.
 Been a director of Grampians Accounting services since 2009 - which is my current employer.
-Was also treasurer of the Coleraine Football Netball

-Club for 7 years.
+Was also treasurer of the Coleraine Football Netball Club for 7 years.

-COLERAINE AND DISTRICT FINANCIAL SERVICES LIMITED ABN 77 102 030 017 Directors' Report
+Coleraine & District Financial Services Litmited ABN 77 102 030 017 Directors' Report For the year ended 30 June 2023

-LISA GARTLAN-BETINKSY

-Qualifications: Bachelor of Arts (Music / Applied Mathematics), Graduate Diploma in

-Education, Certificate IV in Information Technology, Certificate IV in Training & Assessment, Certificate IV in Financial Services (Bookkeeping), Diploma of for many years.
-Volunteer and treasurer/secretary for a number of organisations including adult literacy programs, Tertiary Education Management, rural fire brigade, kindergarten and sports associations.

-Accounting, Member of the Institute of Certified Bookkeepers

-Experience & Expertise: Worked in education, administration finance and project management

-SIMON RODERICK FERRIER

-Title: Chair

-Qualifications: Advanced Diploma in Applied Science 9Farm Management)

-Experience & Expertise: Training co-ordinator at RIST, lecturer/Project Officer at Murrumbidgee

-College of Agriculture, Consultant World Food program (Cambodia & Thailand), Teacher in PNG, Mechanic with Dept. Crown Lands & Survey.

 GEOFF MITCHELL

+Title: Director

 Qualifications:

-Experience & Expertise: Past president of the Young Farmers, past president and life member of the

-Casterton Apex Club, past president and life member of the Casterton - Sandford Football Netball Club, past captain of the Sandford Rural Fire brigade and still active in this organisation, current owner / manager of

-Moredun Hill Pastoral Co.
+Experience & Expertise: Past president of the Young Farmers, past president and life member of the C Apex Club, past president and life member of the Casterton - Sandford Footb Club, past captain of the Sandford Rural Fire brigade and still active in this or current owner / manager of Moredun Hill Pastoral Co.

 STEVE ZIPPEL

+Title: Director

 Qualifications: Qualified Carpenter / Joiner

 Experience & Expertise: 30 years building experience.
-Presently employed at Casterton Memorial

-Hospital as maintenance supervisor.
+Presently employed at Casterton Memorial Hospital as maintenance supervisor.

 FRAN MALONE

+Title: Director - Minutes Secretary

 Qualifications:

 Experience & Expertise: Administration/reception at F.T Burnett's in Dandenong.
-Moved into the banking sector as an administration manager with Westpac Commercial Bank in Geelong and then career was furthered by working in the Financial Planning sector for over 20 years.
-Became head trainer of advisers and administration staff under the Lonsdale banner from 1979 to 2004.
-Relocated to QLD in 2004 and worked as Commercial Administration Manager in Peabody Mine at Coppabella.
+Moved into the bar as an administration manager with Westpac Commercial Bank in Geelong career was furthered by working in the Financial Planning sector for over 2 Became head trainer of advisers and administration staff under the Lonsda from 1979 to 2004.
+Relocated to QLD in 2004 and worked as Commercial Manager in Peabody Mine at Coppabella.
 Retired to Coleraine in 2017.

-COLERAINE AND DISTRICT FINANCIAL SERVICES LIMITED ABN 77 102 030 017 Directors' Report

-ANDREW POVEY

-Qualifications: Qualified Plumber and Gasfitter.
-Certificate IV In Business (Front line

-Management).

-Experience & Expertise: Employed at Wannon Water as Team Leader Civil Maintenance.
-Life

-Member Hamilton and District Cricket Association.
-Past President of three years with Coleraine Football Netball Club.
-Seven years as Manager of Junior Football within Coleraine Football Netball Club.
-Current Football

-Manager South West District Football Netball League.

 TIMOTHY LEEMING

+Title: Director

 Qualifications: Diploma of Agriculture.
-Certificate IV in Workplace Training and Assessment lamb Advisory 2014-2019.
-Facilitated Glenelg Best wool Best lamb
+Cert 4 in Workplace Training and Assessment

 Experience & Expertise: Co owner and Manager of Paradoo Prime 1997 - Current.
-Program Leader
+Program Leader RIST 99- 2003.

-RIST 99-2003.
 Life Member of the Harrow Balmoral FNC.
 Regional Chair Southern Australian Livestock Research Council 2015-2019.
-Best wool Best

-Group 2006-2019.
-Former President of Harrow Balmoral FNC, Balmoral P programs in Ag.

-& A Society, Tussock Jumpers Fundraising.
-Current Pres Mullagh
+Bestwool Bestlamb Advisory 2014-2019.
+Facilitated Glenelg Bestwool Bestlamb Group 2006-2019.
+Former President of Harrow Balmoral FNC, Balmoral P & A Society, Tussock Jumpers Fundraising.
+Current Pres Mullagh Championships.

-Championships.
 Capt Pigeon Ponds CFA.
-Deliverer of various extension
+Deliverer of various extension programs in Ag.

 Directors were in office for this entire year unless otherwise stated.

-No Directors have material interests in contracts or proposed contracts with the company.
+No Directors have material interests in contracts or proposed contracts with the Company.